VictorOps is now Splunk On-Call! Learn More.

 It’s time for a chatbot when third-party integrations are:

-- Not flexible enough to work with your unique situation
+Not flexible enough to work with your unique situation

-- Not feature rich or missing core functionality your team needs
+Not feature rich or missing core functionality your team needs

-- Ability to “pipe” commands, automation, and conversations
+Ability to “pipe” commands, automation, and conversations

-- Built in ACLs for security
+Built in ACLs for security

-Recently a new chatbot named Yetibot has caught the attention of some.
+Recently, a new chatbot named Yetibot has gained traction.
 A self-proclaimed “communal command line,” Yetibot is written in Clojure.
 This chatbot has a few features that may pique the interest of technical teams looking to piece together strings of commands.
 Similar to Cog’s piping functionality, Yetibot allows users to chain together complex and flexible commands as well as letting you embed the output of one command into an outer command.
-Commands can be nested as many levels deep as you like.
+Commands can be nested as many levels deep as you’d like.

 When it comes to instructing your bot to take action on your behalf, the scripts, modules, or files that contain instructions will vary depending on your choice of bot.

-- Ruby is the language of Lita.
+Ruby is the language of Lita.

-- Python is the language of Errbot.
+Python is the language of Errbot.

-- Cog is extensible in any language.
+Cog is extensible in any language.

-- Yetibot is instructed using Clojure files.
+Yetibot is instructed using Clojure files.

-Some make the strong argument that it is much better to build a library of automation scripts, written in any language, that people can access via not only a group chat tool, but also an API, command-line interface, or graphical user interface.
+Some people make the strong argument that it’s much better to build a library of automation scripts, written in any language, that people can access via not only a group chat tool, but also an API, command-line interface, or graphical user interface.

 What are the benefits to building these automation scripts?